Luna Vachon: Personal life

-Born in Atlanta, Georgia, to Charles Henry Wilkerson, a hotel owner and Rebecca "Van" Pierce, Luna's biological father, Charles Wilkerson committed suicide in his hotel in Atlanta in 1966.
+Born in Atlanta, Georgia, to Charles Henry Wilkerson, a hotel owner and Rebecca "Van" Pierce, Luna's biological father Charles Wilkerson committed suicide in his hotel in Atlanta in 1966.
 Paul "Butcher" Vachon, who was staying at the hotel that night, took care of a devastated Van while she was grieving in the hotel and married her, his second wife.
 He also adopted the four-year old Luna and continued to raise her as his daughter after the marriage split.
 By virtue of the adoption, Luna is also the niece of "Mad Dog" Vachon and Vivian Vachon.
 She was also close to André the Giant.

 Luna was married three times, first to Dan Hurd, with whom she had two sons, Joshua (born 1980) and Vincent "Van" (born 1982), who competed on Seasons 6 and 17 of Fox's reality cooking show Hell's Kitchen, hosted by Gordon Ramsay.
 After breaking up, she dated Dick Slater for a while until Slater began physically abusing her.
 She then married childhood friend Tom Nash.
 After Nash and Vachon split, David Heath, Nash's tag team partner in The Blackhearts, and Vachon married on October 31, 1994.
-During this marriage, she was stepmother to David's sons, David, Jr. and Donavan.
+During this marriage, she was stepmother to David's sons, David Jr. and Donavan.
 The two divorced in 2006 but, according to Heath, remained best of friends.
 She had three grandchildren, Lauren, Austin and Neila.

 She was featured in both Playboy and Hustler.

 Luna was diagnosed with bipolar disorder.
 She became a born again Christian in 2004, after attending an Athletes International Ministry conference.
 She was baptized by fellow wrestler Nikita Koloff along with her then-husband David Heath.
-In 2007, she worked as a tow truck operator in Port Richey, Florida.Brett Hoffman, "Catching up with Luna Vachon", WWE.com (March 14, 2007).
+In 2007, she worked as a tow truck operator in Port Richey, Florida.